 1 teaspoon salt

 Step 1: For the salad dressing, combine water, sugar, salt, and vinegar and mix well so sugar and salt dissolve.
 Soak each wedge of lettuce in the dressing for a few seconds then place salad leaves in individual bowls (discard wilted leaves).

-Step 2: Prepare the egg dumplings by mixing eggs, flour, oil, water, and salt.
-Knead them into a runny dough, then using a strainer board, shave coarse bits of dough into a large pot filled with 3 liters (3.2 quarts) of lightly simmering salted water.
+Step 2: Prepare the egg dumplings by mixing egg, flour, oil, water, and salt.
+Knead them into a wet dough, then using a wetted spaetzle maker or a cutting board and a knife (or the holes of a colander if at least ½ cm or ¼-inch thick), shave coarse bits of dough into a large pot filled with 3 liters (3.2 quarts) of simmering salted water.
 Scoop out the galuska with a strainer when they appear on the surface a few minutes later.
 Drizzle with a generous amount of oil and mix well so they don’t stick together, then put aside.